 ABC Radio interview with ASI chief executive Mark Cain on ASI call for adequate local steel supply to meet clean energy growth:

 ASI’s 2-day national conference at the Four Seasons Hotel, Sydney will be officially opened by Federal Industry and Science Minister Ed Husic at 9.30am Monday October 10, 2022.
 A keynote address by ASI CEO Mark Cain will be at 10am Monday.

 Australian Steel Institute (ASI) is the peak body for the Australian steel industry.
 ASI represents the entire steel supply chain, from manufacturing mills to end users in building and construction, heavy engineering and manufacturing.
-Steel generates 100,000 jobs and $29b in revenue in Australia.
+Steel generates 100,000 jobs and $29b in annual revenue in Australia.